-Circulating tumor cells (CTCs)—important markers
+Circulating tumor cells (CTCs)—important markers of distant metastasis1

 Tumors metastasize, or spread, when they detach from the primary tumor and enter into the bloodstream, which in turn transports the cells to distant sites, such as bones, liver, brain, and lungs.
 Tumor cells detected in the blood stream are referred to as CTCs.
 Once they have traveled to a distant site, some of these cells may establish new tumors in these sites, a process known as metastasis.1

 CTCs are rarely found in healthy people or in people with nonmalignant tumors.
 Among 295 healthy controls (with or without benign tumors), only 3% had >1 CTC detected in blood samples analyzed by the CELLSEARCH® Circulating Tumor Cell Test.2

 Conversely, in patients with metastatic breast, prostate, or colorectal cancer, CTCs were consistently and markedly more prevalent.2Learn about the clinical relevance of the CELLSEARCH® CTC Test

 Review clinical trial data and real-world case studies showing the role of CTC testing in patient management